MikyTuberr/Artificial-Intelligence-Labs/README.md

 ## Standardization
 Standardization is a preprocessing step where input features are scaled to have a mean of 0 and a standard deviation of 1.
 This ensures that features are on a similar scale, facilitating the training process.

-# Laboratory 2: Genetic Algorithm for the Knapsack Problem
+# Laboratory 2: Genetic Algorithm

 ## Overview
 In this lab, we delve into the application of genetic algorithms, a class of optimization algorithms inspired by the process of natural selection, to solve the Knapsack Problem.
 The Knapsack Problem involves selecting a combination of items with maximum value while not exceeding a given weight constraint.